-Will's current research and artistic interest is in designing and publishing multimedia books as mobile apps.
+Will's current research and artistic interest is in designing and publishing multimedia books for artists and scholars.
 In general, his interests are in the proliferating forms and expressive possibilities of web-based and digital cinema, including database documentaries, multimedia hypertext, networked video and locative storytelling.

 In 2010, he was awarded the The Vectors-NEH Summer Fellowship to work on his database documentary, The Father Divine Project.
-His video art has been selected for the Media Arts Show at the 2010 and 2008 ELO Conferences.
+His digital art has been exhibited internationally and selected for various festivals and conferences, including the Electronic Literature Organization, FILE(Brazil) and ISEA.
+In 2016, his collaboration with Hazel Smith and Roger Dean (), was selected for the ELO Collection Volume 3.
 In 2005, he won Nantucket Film Festival and Tony Cox Award for Best Screenplay.
-Will has over twenty years experience making and teaching about digital media and the moving image.

 - Digital Publishing